E-bike from Cusco to Machu Picchu

 - 5 nights’ accommodation incl. pre- and post-nights in Cusco

-- All meals except Day 1 (no meals) and Day 6 (only breakfast)
+- All meals except Day 1 (no meals), Machu Picchu lunch NOT included, and Day 6 (only breakfast)

 - E-bike and protective gear